The Biggest Tech Hubs in the World & How They’re Changing

 No matter where the tech hubs are located, many are focused on cultivating the same things: a diverse and inclusive workforce, access to funding, livability, transportation, room for expansion, access to distribution, and much more.
 Without these attributes, they wouldn’t be able to survive.

-Remote Work and How Tech Hubs are Changing.
+Hybrid and Remote Work and How Tech Hubs are Changing.

-Even with nearly three years of remote work under everyone’s belts, the idea of getting rid of geo-centric tech hubs seems highly unlikely, even though the concept is changing.
+Even with over three years of remote work under everyone’s belts, the idea of getting rid of geo-centric tech hubs seems highly unlikely, even though the concept is changing.
 Many large companies (tech and otherwise) took this as an opportunity to move offices or even create satellite offices.
 For instance, Tesla bought property in Texas and Salesforce has offices in Tampa as well as Indianapolis (amongst other locations).
 Realistically, these powerhouse companies, alongside Google, Microsoft, Amazon, and others are evaluating where they want to have real estate investments and are not canceling in-person work entirely.
 Instead, they are potentially investing in more locations, in more infrastructure, and most importantly, in places where diverse talent pools are present.

 Work culture is an important aspect in any industry, but it plays an even more important role in industries that require a lot of innovation like tech.
 Acclimating to remote work-life is something the pandemic pushed on the tech industry faster than anyone ever anticipated.
 Many companies are finding that being fully remote can have an impact on innovation and collaboration.
-Larger, established companies begin to implement the use of satellite offices as a way to save money and spread their reach geographically.
+Larger, established companies have begun to implement the use of satellite offices as a way to save money and spread their reach geographically.
 A built-in benefit to these kinds of satellite offices is likely a more flexible work schedule.
 Depending on the role in the company, coming into the office could be as little as once a month.
 This is another way the forced tech hubs expansion has adapted to meet the demands of the workforce.
 The bottom line is that there will always be a need for a physical place to meet, collaborate, and innovate, but more spread-out locations are favored over one, large, central location.

 While we are seeing a surge of tech hubs and tech cities booming with so many local and federal aid and assistance programs to encourage tech growth, there will be a limit.
 Not every city can be a tech hub, but more and more cities will be critical to the bigger ecosystem.
 Large tech companies will likely continue to spread and have smaller offices throughout the major cities, allowing talent the option to work remotely while still being near a home base for necessary check-ins.